 - Via the REST API, using the setVars action

 In this article, we'll show you how to add variables using the first method.
-If you would like to add variables using the REST API, see setVars.
+You are also able to add variables using our REST API, using setVars call.

 If you click Variables in the left side nav bar you will see all of the variables from your app that have been tagged and synced to Leanplum.
 The variable values that are hard-coded into your app are represented in the Defaults in Code column.
 The Overrides column is where you can modify those values for all or a segment of your users.